-NatureScape Irrigation Service - The City of Margate has partnered with Broward County NatureScape Irrigation Service (NIS).
+NatureScape Irrigation Service - The City of Margate has partnered with Broward County for their NatureScape Irrigation Service (NIS).
 The goal of the NIS is to reduce urban water consumption and improve the quality of surface waters through efficient irrigation and environmentally-friendly landscape practices.
 The NIS program targets large properties such as government facilities, parks, schools, and multi-family complexes where conservation efforts can produce the greatest water savings.
-The NIS staff are technically trained and skilled in irrigation efficiency and have the capacity to perform comprehensive system audits for participating partners.
-Since fiscal year 2014 until 2020, the City audited 19 properties, achieving a combined annual water savings of 3,666,336 gallons.
-From 2020 to 2024, the City audited 32 properties, resulting in a combined annual water savings of 4,810,546 gallons.
+Over the past 4 years, the City has audited 19 properties with a combined annual water savings of 3,666,336 gallons.
 In 2019, Broward County introduced a pilot program to the NIS for residential irrigation rebates.
-In Year 4, in the City of Margate, 10 residents applied for rebates, 7 sites were visited, and 4 received rebates, resulting in an estimated additional water savings of 157,997 gallons.
+With a successful pilot, a full residential irrigation rebate program will be introduced as an option on the next NIS renewal in 2020.

-Lawn and ornamental irrigation limits - Landscape irrigation is addressed in Chapter 39, Article VI, Section 39-56 (and Section 40.706(L)8 of the City Code of Ordinances which provides for restriction of irrigation to two days per week.
-Irrigation is not permitted between the hours of 10:00 a.m. and 4:00 p.m.
-No more than one (1) inch of water may be applied per cycle and overspray is not permitted.
+Lawn and ornamental irrigation limits - Landscape irrigation is addressed in Chapter 39, Article VI, Section 39-56 (and Section 23-12(F)) of the City Code of Ordinances which prohibits irrigation outside the hours of 5:00 PM to 9:00 AM and specifies that SFWMD irrigation limits take precedence when more restrictive.

-Use of Florida-friendly landscaping principles - Section 39-57 of the City Code adopts by reference Chapter 373.185, Florida Statutes regarding Florida-friendly landscape planning requirements.
+Use of xeriscape principles - Section 39-57 of the City Code adopts by reference Chapter 373.185, Florida Statutes regarding xeriscape planning requirements.
 Compliance is administered through the City's Development Review Committee.